 All pizza aside, there’s also the Scottish National Portrait Gallery, The Scott Monument, Calton Hill, Prices Street and George Street (great for shopping!); and Edinburgh’s farmers market.

 Psst, wanna get outta the city?
 Head to the Scottish Highlands to explore Loch Ness and Glencoe with Get Your Guide!

-Who else is a raging whiskey fan?
+Who else is a raging whisky fan?
 (Okay, I’m definitely not but if you are, this is a must-do Edinburgh activity!)

-With nearly 6,000 reviews and a 4.5* rating, Edinburgh visitors who’re whiskey connoisseurs truly love this experience.
+With nearly 6,000 reviews and a 4.5* rating, Edinburgh visitors who’re whisky connoisseurs truly love this experience.